 Counseling Services

-Counseling services are available to all employees to support their mental and emotional well-being.
+Counseling services are available to all employees, including volunteers to support their mental and emotional well-being.
 The District provides coverage for up to eight (8) therapy sessions per calendar year through Nicolette & Associates.
 Employees may contact Nicoletti-Flater Associates directly at 303.989.1617 to schedule services.

 Accidental Death and Dismemberment.